 One wonderful thing about the 'Rest' that the Lord invites us to participate in is that we are to rest with Him – "Come – Ye… Come Ye Apart.. and rest", He said.
 But we are also to rest IN Him – "Abide in Me and I in you, as the Father has loved Me, I also have loved you".
 John.15:9 – Abide in My love – Remain in My love – Rest in My love.

 It is His lovely presence that gives us the blessedness of rest.
 It is His loving grace that truly refreshes the heart.
-It is lying on His bosom when we are tired or fretful that gives us His peace.
-This is no mere sentimentality – His rest is more real that the clamour of the world in which we sojourn.
+It is lying on His bosom, when we are tired or fretful, that gives us His peace.
+This is no mere sentimentality.
+His rest is more real than the clamour of the world in which we sojourn.
 It emanates from the love of the Father to the Son.
 It is a divine Life : a divine Love : a divine Rest.